TomerPacific/github-utils/README.md

 # github-utils
-Using Github APIs to fetch details about repositories from a specific user.
+Using Github APIs to fetch details about repositories for a specific user.

 Some of those details include:

+- Repository Description

-- Stargazers
+- Stargazers (people who have starred the repository)

-- Forks
+- If the repository has been forked